-On any given day kids and teens may feel joy, wonder, disappointment, rage, jealousy, and endless other feelings.
+On any given day, kids and teens may feel joy, wonder, disappointment, rage, jealousy, and endless other emotions.
 Yet, many kids will inevitably learn from parents or peers that “happy” is the only emotion acceptable to express or even experience.
 “Happiness” in our culture tends to reign supreme as the highest aspiration – the pot of gold at the end of the rainbow.
 It is what we are taught to aim for – what we all deserve.

 I commonly hear parents say to their kids:

 - I just want you to be happy.